flavio/collage/README.md

 $ docker run --rm -p 5000:5000 -v /path/to/local/config.json:/app/config.json:ro flavio/collage
 ```

+openSUSE and SUSE packages are available inside of `obs://Virtualization:containers`.

 # Usage

 Collage expects a json configuration file that specifies all the mappings.